dwaynehale/LDAP-Auth/README.md

 I'll assume that you'll be using this with a application you wrote in the CodeIgniter Framework for PHP

-You will need to rename ldap_auth_config.php to ldap_auth.php once placed in the config directory
+You will need to rename ldap_auth_config.php to ldap_auth.php once placed in the config directory.

 ##Usage
 In order to use this plugin you must first initalize it in your controller: